If you are facing problems to access a CloudBees Core Operations Center running on modern platforms, we recommend to review

 The full output should be similar to

-If the master responds with HTTP ERROR 404 in the browser, most likely, you will see a similar response to
+If the controller responds with HTTP ERROR 404 in the browser, most likely, you will see a similar response to

 curl -I http://example.com/mm1/login